20 Things to Know Before Moving to Denver [2025]

 Denver neighborhoods each have their own characteristics that make them unique.
 If you’re moving to Denver, it’s best to go visit and walk around the different neighborhoods.
 They all have their own look and feel, and all offer different things.
 Below are a few of Denver’s popular neighborhoods.

-River North Arts District (RiNo): RiNo is the heart of Denver’s arts and culture scene.
+River North Arts District (RiNo) is the heart of Denver’s arts and culture scene.
 Old warehouses have now been converted into galleries, restaurants, breweries, and music venues.

-Lower Downtown (LoDo): If you want to live in the center of it all, LoDo is the spot for you.
+If you want to live in the center of it all, Lower Downtown (LoDo) is the spot for you.
 You’ll be in the middle of all of Downtown Denver’s nightlife, sports games, and shopping.

-Capitol Hill: Cap Hill is Denver’s most densely populated area, and about 1.5 miles south of the center of Downtown.
+Capitol Hill (Cap Hill) is Denver’s most densely populated area, and about 1.5 miles south of the center of Downtown.
 This area is a combo of modern and historic charm, and tons of great restaurants and coffee shops.

 Denver Brewery Tap

 Ready to go for a tasting or two?
-Here are some of the best Denver berries to check out.
+Here are some of the best Denver breweries to check out:

 • Bruz Beers